Jeremy Hanley: Career

 Hanley was educated at Rugby School, and began his career with Peat Marwick Mitchell & Company (now KPMG) as an articled clerk in 1963.
-He qualified as a chartered accountant in 1969, and as a certified accountant and chartered secretary in 1980.
+He qualified as a chartered accountant in 1969, and as a Chartered Certified Accountant and chartered secretary in 1980.
 He joined the Financial Training Company, responsible for training chartered accountants, as a lecturer in Law and Accountancy (now Kaplan Financial Ltd), and rose to become the organisation's deputy chairman.

 Hanley stood unsuccessfully as the Conservative Party candidate in the 1978 Lambeth Central by-election, and for the same seat in the general election the following year, before becoming the MP for Richmond and Barnes at the 1983 general election, narrowly defeating the SDP–Liberal Alliance candidate Alan Watson.
 On his first day in the House of Commons he ended up sitting next to Ian Paisley and introduced himself saying: "How do you do?
 I did not realise that you were on our side", to which Paisley replied: "Never confuse sitting on your side with being on your side."

 Hanley was the Parliamentary Private Secretary (PPS) to Richard Luce from 1987 to 1990, and briefly the PPS to Chris Patten.
 He became an Under-Secretary of State at the Northern Ireland Office in 1990, and a Minister of State at the Ministry of Defence in 1993.

 In 1994, Hanley was brought into the Cabinet by Prime Minister John Major, who made him the Chairman of the Conservative Party and a minister without portfolio.
 He served in this position until the 1995 Cabinet reshuffle, when he was moved to the non-Cabinet role of Minister of State at the Foreign Office, where he remained until the 1997 general election.

-Hanley has been a member of the Privy Council since 1994.

-In 1995, while party chairman, Hanley was confronted by several members of the fictional 'Jeremy Hanley fanclub' in the first episode of satirical TV series The Saturday Night Armistice.

 Hanley's Richmond and Barnes constituency was abolished as part of a redrawing of constituency boundaries ahead of the 1997 election.
 He stood as the Conservative candidate for the new constituency of Richmond Park, but was defeated by the Liberal Democrat candidate Jenny Tonge.

+Since leaving politics, Hanley has served on a number of company boards and as a director of the Arab-British Chamber of Commerce.

+Honours

+Hanley has been a member of the Privy Council since 1994.
 Hanley was awarded a knighthood in John Major's farewell honours list in 1997.
 He is also a Freeman of the City of London, and Master of the Worshipful Company of Chartered Accountants.

-Since leaving politics, Hanley has served on a number of company boards and as a director of the Arab-British Chamber of Commerce.

 Personal life

 Hanley is the son of actors Jimmy Hanley and Dinah Sheridan.
 His sister, Jenny Hanley, became an actress and TV presenter in the 1970s.
+In 1983 he appeared alongside Jenny in a celebrity special of Family Fortunes.
 In 1973 he married Verna, Viscountess Villiers, (née Stott, former wife of George Henry Child Villiers, Viscount Villiers, d.
 1998) and had one son.
 He also had one son by a previous marriage and one step daughter.

 He is a member of Mensa.